-Please be very cautious when in or near any forested areas.
-If using an ATV, please remember to stay on developed trails, stop frequently to check areas around the engine and exhaust for debris and carefully dispose of any debris found.
-A small shovel, axe and fire extinguisher should be carried with your ATV at all times.
+Please exercise caution when in or near forested areas.
+In areas where ATV use is authorized, please remember to stay on developed trails, stop frequently to check areas around the engine and exhaust for debris and carefully dispose of any debris found.
+A small shovel, axe, and fire extinguisher should be carried with your ATV at all times.

 Open fires are prohibited from April 1 to November 15 annually, except under a burning permit or in enclosed, approved fire pits such as grated campfire pits in provincial campsites.
 Activities in wooded areas involving fireworks or sky lanterns may also require written authorization during this time period in certain areas.

 For information on required authorization or permits and restrictions, please contact your local Sustainable Development office.
 Municipalities often implement their own restrictions.
 Please check with your local municipal offices for further information on any local bans or restrictions.

 A list of local Manitoba Sustainable Development offices is available at www.gov.mb.ca/conservation/wildlife/about/who

 Up to date wildfire information and links is available at www.manitoba.ca/wildfire

 To report a wildfire or wildlife issue call 1-800-782-0076 (TIPS / Wildfires).
 The TIP line does not have any wildfire status information.